Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

     i -= 1
   }

-Fexprs provide a complete solution for this.
+Hence this cannot be considered a full win for laziness.

 Function composition
 --------------------